Captions, Transcripts, and Audio Description

 Course content

-Place a high priority on offering human-generated or corrected captions for content that is part of your ongoing curriculum, particularly if it will continue to exist beyond the current term or if it will be posted to a website.
+Place a high priority on offering human-generated or corrected captions for content that is part of ongoing curriculum, particularly if it will continue to be used beyond the current quarter or made public.

 New public-facing content

-Captions and transcripts of new media content on websites or social media should be human-generated or corrected before they are posted.
+Captions and transcripts of new media content on websites or social media must be human-generated or corrected before they are posted.

 For existing content on a website or social media platform: